Mr-0racle/certifi/README.md

 Npm scripts has been included for ease of contract deployment.
 You may view the commands used under `package.json` for better understanding

-In the root directory of Certoshi
+In the root directory of Certifi

 ```bash
 truffle compile